snipe-dev/multinode-provider/README.md

 # Multinode Ethereum Toolkit
-### This `README.md` was created using ChatGPT because I was too lazy to write a description for this test project myself.😁
+### This `README.md` was created using ChatGPT because I was too lazy to write a description for this project myself.😁

 A lightweight infrastructure toolkit for building reliable Ethereum indexers, scanners and analytics services.